jasonhallen/jasonhallen.github.io/README.md

 - [ ] Remove image link at top of blog posts
 - [ ] Create website repository package that lets me pull just the `main` branch onto my local computer, `npm run` to install `teeny` and `gh-pages`, and execute scripts that cover the main workflows
 - [ ] Add Google Analytics tracking
+- [ ] Strip out Google Analytics script when in Teeny development mode
+- [ ] Auto-generate the H2's based on the frontmatter Title
 - [x] Fork Teeny into my GitHub
 - [x] Clone Teeny fork to my local computer
 - [x] NPM install fork of Teeny